Vox Sound Equipment Limited

 A snippet from Gary Hurst's account of the British Musical Instrument Trade Fair at the Russell Hotel, London, 21st - 25th August, 1968, from "Beat Instrumental".

-In September 1968 the advert below appeared in "Beat Instrumental", giving, for the eagle-eyed, "Vox Sound Equipment Limited".
-For those who had not been to, or had report of, the Trade Fair in August, this may have been the first indication that Jennings Musical Industries was no more:
+In September 1968 the advert below appeared in "Beat Instrumental", giving "Vox Sound Equipment Limited" in small print.
+For those who had not seen the magazine notices or had report of the Trade Fair in August, this may have been the first indication that Jennings Musical Industries was no more:

 No. 65.
 September 1968